j0shkramer/EwsProject/Notebooks/notebook-josh.md

 My approach is to filter through the FIRE output peaks file, and extract regions that correspond to genes associated with EwS

-In general, when the nuc_coverage is greater than the msp_coverage, that region is considered to be "closed", while the opposite is considered to be "open"

 See if there is a pattern of these genes being opened or closed across the cell lines, and how the structural variants impact that?

 Wrote a script to do so called filterpeaks.py